8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

     - "Time" in this context refers to a phase, making "time" singular.

     - "For a time" is a set expression.

+- Licensing: Open source or permissible for any purpose, including commercial use.

 There are tons of resources out there that talk about this stuff, but a lot of them don't have a statistical foundation, which is important for learning it thoroughly.
 These resources don't cut it for me.